shuhei/knowledge/zurich.md

 ## Craft beer

 * Käsers Schloss in Markethalle im Viadukt has a selection of craft beer.
-Especially, they had my all-time favorite beer, German Movies from Fruest Wiacek in Berlin!
+Especially, they had my all-time favorite beer, German Movies from Fuerst Wiacek in Berlin!
 * Moby Hick's is a nice small craft beer store in Kreis 6.